Skip to main content

 Section 179 and depreciation for restaurant equipment

 Under IRS Publication 946, restaurant equipment is 5-year MACRS property and qualifies for the Section 179 first-year expensing election.
 A restaurant buying $200,000 in kitchen equipment can potentially deduct the full $200,000 in year one instead of depreciating at roughly $40,000/year over 5 years.
-The 2024 Section 179 limit is $1,220,000.
-Bonus depreciation (60% for 2024) also applies to new and used restaurant equipment placed in service.
+The One Big Beautiful Bill Act raised the Section 179 limit to $2,560,000 for the 2026 tax year, up from $1,220,000 in 2024.
+Bonus depreciation, permanently restored to 100% for property placed in service after January 19, 2025, also applies to new and used restaurant equipment.
 Qualified Improvement Property (QIP) — tenant improvements to restaurant interior — qualifies for 15-year depreciation and Section 179 treatment, which is significant for restaurant buildouts.

 Manufacturer and distributor financing